 We all have thoughts and feelings that we fear to share with our loved ones.
 Sometimes it just gets to be too much and we're compelled to reach out to someone who is not a part of our everyday life but who understands and cares about us nonetheless.
 Until we're ready to create a society that has this kind of care and understanding built right into its fabric, counselling provides an important and life-enhancing experience of support during the more challenging chapters of our journey through life.

-The founding principal of the counselling I practice is a belief that every one of us has the basic and inborn capacity to grow fully into ourselves, to become the person we were meant to be in this life, and that this is a life-long process.
+Central to my approach to counselling is my belief that every one of us has the basic and inborn capacity to grow fully into ourselves, to become the person we were meant to be in this life, and that this is a life-long process.
 What this translates to in relation to the counselling I offer is that I know that deep down you are an expert in you.
-The only expert you will ever need.
 You hold the key which will unlock the door to reveal the best way forward for you.

 So what am I good for?!
-Well, it takes a lot of practice to connect with this inner expert, in our journey through life we learn to throw up an awful lot of barriers to this kind of inner connection.
-I am an expert in creating the conditions necessary for you to navigate these barriers and tap into the deep expertise I know you possess: together we will create a safe place from which you can begin to make contact with what is underlying the challenges you're experiencing right now.
+Well, it can take a lot of time and space to begin to connect with this inner expert, in our journey through life we learn to throw up an awful lot of barriers to this kind of inner connection.
+I will work with you to create the conditions necessary for you to navigate these barriers and tap into the deep expertise you possess: together we will create a safe place from which you can begin to make contact with what is underlying the challenges you're experiencing right now.
 I can help you find the key.

 Training, qualifications & experience

 - Heartswork Certificate in Couples Counselling

 - NCFE Level 3 Award in Education and Training